reubenbrown13/flet_notifications/README.md

 ft.app(main)
 ```

+## Testing
+You can't use flet run for testing the notifications, but you have to build the applicaiton.
+To build for android: flet build apk.
+To build for linux: flet build -o [path]

 Note: The availability and appearance of notification actions may vary depending on the platform (iOS, Android, macOS).
 ```